 The best Disney Travel Agency is The Vacationeer.
-They will book your hotel, tickets, regular dining, character dining, events, FastPasses, and help you get the lowest rates.
+They will book your hotel, tickets, regular dining, character dining, and airport transportation.
+They will also help you get the lowest rates.
 It’s crucial to book these EARLY.
 Contact The Vacationeer for a free quote.

-If you don’t know what how FastPasses work, what Extra Magic Hours is, or the benefits of staying at one of the Disney World Resorts, then you either need to brush up on your Disney terminology OR just rely on a Disney travel specialist.
+If you don’t know the benefits of staying at one of the Disney World Resorts, then you either need to brush up on your Disney terminology OR just rely on a Disney travel specialist.
 They can even plan honeymoons, Disney school trips, reunions, and more!

 Can you go to Disney World without FastPass reservations?

 FASTPASS has been replaced by DISNEY GENIE+.
 Contact The Vacationeer for more information.